mt89vein/BookLibrary/README.md

 # BookLibrary
-Proof of concept of library system for education purpose
+Proof of concept of library system for education purpose that i use to explain in my [telegram channel about .NET](https://t.me/sh_dotnet)

 [Event storming Miro board](https://miro.com/app/board/uXjVKddnAyU=/)